mabelbe2/daily/README.md

 ## Host Device
 Before setting up emulator, set the System Preferences -> sound -> set Both Sound Effects and Output to sunflower 2ch(should match channel for  `hostOutputDeviceNum`) , Input to blackhole 16ch (this is an unused channel, just to avoid two device using same channel).
 If you want to change these channel setup for the emulator, you need to shut down and change the channels and then cold reboot, as Android emulator only set the audio and camera setting at the beginning, any changes you need will require cold reboot.

-At Virtual Device Configuration, click Advanced Setting on the bottom left, and Camera setting: front camera -> emulated, back camera -> anything but emulated.
+At Virtual Device Configuration, Select hardware -> Pixel 5, System image -> S API 31, click Advanced Setting on the bottom left, and Camera setting: front camera -> emulated, back camera -> anything but emulated.
 Create or cold reboot if existing devices.
+Start the device.
 ### UDID
 get UDID for the device after booted by checking `adb devices`, UDID should looks like "emulator-xxxx", xxxx part should match the port number on the top bar on the emulator.
 Note this UDID, and set it in project's `config.properties`'s `hostDeviceUDID`

 ## Guest Device
 Before setting up emulator, set the System Preferences -> sound -> set Both Sound Effects and Output to blackhole 64ch(unused channel), mic blackhole 2ch (should match the channel for `guestMicInputSourceId`)

-At Virtual Device Configuration, click Advanced Setting on the bottom left, and Camera setting: front camera -> emulated, back camera -> anything but emulated.
+At Virtual Device Configuration, Select hardware -> Pixel 4 XL, System image -> S API 31, click Advanced Setting on the bottom left, and Camera setting: front camera -> emulated, back camera -> anything but emulated.

 Create or cold reboot if existing devices, when the device started, go to the sidebar menu, click the 3 dot to bring up the menu, go to microphone tab, turn on the toggle named "virtual microphone uses host audio input".
 (When you shut down the emulator and boot it again, you may need to turn on this toggle again)